 Action: This issue was addressed during the prior Sunset review.
 The Legislature decided not to provide CAMTC with the statutory authority to certify massage business owners and/or operators during that review.
-Some cities and counties opposed the proposal to have CAMTC provide voluntary certification of massage business owners and/or operators.
 CAMTC agrees with and supports the Legislature's previous decision on this issue at this time.
 However, CAMTC is open to working with the Committee to explore this issue, should it wish to.